International Bridge Technologies

 Width: 40 to 48 m (131 to 158.5 ft) (seven traffic lanes, bike path, shoulders, provision for eighth traffic lane).

-The roadway allows for seven lanes of traffic and a bike path, and it has a provision for a future eighth traffic lane.
-The superstructure width varies from 40.5 m to 48 m (133 ft to 157.5 ft) in the initial configuration.
-The main river crossing consists of a three-span cable-stayed bridge with a 190 m (623 ft) main span.
+The roadway accommodates seven lanes of traffic and a bike path, with provisions for a future eighth traffic lane.
+The superstructure width ranges from 40.5 m to 48 m (133 ft to 157.5 ft) in its initial configuration.
+The main river crossing features a three-span cable-stayed bridge with a 190 m (623 ft) main span.

-The bridge superstructure consists of a steel-concrete composite deck supported by three planes of stay cables in a “harp” arrangement.
-The bridge is supported on large diameter piles anchored in the till with pile caps at water level.
-The bridge was completed on-time and on-budget, and it opened to traffic in the fall of 2009.
+The bridge superstructure includes a steel-concrete composite deck supported by three planes of stay cables arranged in a “harp” configuration.
+It is supported on large-diameter piles anchored in the till, with pile caps at water level.
+The bridge was completed on time and on budget, and it opened to traffic in the fall of 2009.

 Awards: